dne33/ObsidianVault/ENEL301/Law/Working in Industry.md

 #### Dressing for work
 - **Dressing for success
 - **Professionalism Across Industries**
-	- Dress standards can vary
+	- Dress standards can vary across disciplines
 - **Health and Safety**
 	- PPE